WHS

 SGCNZ University of Otago Sheilah Winn Shakespeare Festival

 The Sheilah Winn Shakespeare Competition involves 5 or 15 minute scenes of famous Shakespearean plays.
 This group usually has two student directors and auditions for the group are held in Term 1.
-Students interested should join the Performing Arts classroom.
+Teacher in Charge: Jake Hansen

 Tech Club Sound and Lighting

 Mentors teach students the basics of lighting and sound.
 Groups may meet at breaks or after-school.
 Students are encouraged to join the Tech Club classroom to receive updates for times and locations.
-Teachers in Charge: Michael Eden and Paul Inger
+Teachers in Charge: Jake Hansen and Leo McMenamin

 MUSIC